MikeCVermeer/MikeCVermeer/README.md

 ### [Rusty-Bot](https://github.com/MikeCVermeer/Rusty-Bot)

-**Rusty Bot** is a **Python-based tool designed to enhance the Rust gaming experience through real-time interaction** built with **Python, leveraging the Rust+ API**.
-This project demonstrates my ability to **interface with live server APIs, implement real-time data processing, and develop useful in-game automation tools**.
+**Rusty-Bot** is a **Python-based bot that integrates with the Rust+ API to enhance the Rust gameplay experience**.
+Built as a hobby project, it connects to the Rust companion API to provide **real-time notifications, in-game command interactions, and automated responses** for specific gameplay events.
+This project demonstrates my ability to **work with external APIs, process live data streams, and build practical automation tools in Python**.
 You can check out the repository [here](https://github.com/MikeCVermeer/Rusty-Bot).

 ### [PredScout](https://github.com/MikeCVermeer/PredScout)